 Just like the Sony NEX-5R that we reviewed last year, the NEX-6 also comes with WiFi capability and the new hybrid autofocus system, offering both phase and contrast-detect for quicker focus acquisition and accuracy.
 The camera is the first from the NEX series that offers a real PASM control dial, along with an ISO standard hot shoe for triggering on and off-camera flash.
 In this review, I will go over the features and capabilities of the camera and compare it to other mirrorless options, including the Nikon 1 J2, Olympus OM-D E-M5, Canon EOS M and other Sony NEX series cameras.

 The new NEX-6 filled the gap between the NEX-5R and the NEX-7 cameras, having better ergonomics and more features than the NEX-5R, but with a lower resolution sensor and fewer controls than the NEX-7.
 With the introduction of the NEX-6, Sony now has four different NEX lines: NEX-F3 (entry-level), NEX-5R (mid-level), NEX-6 (advanced) and NEX-7 (professional).
 These models are separated by features, ergonomics and price.
 Both the NEX-F3 and the NEX-5R are available in different colors, while the higher-end NEX-6 and NEX-7 are only available in black.
 Let’s take a look at the specifications in detail and go over the features of the new camera.

 Sony NEX-6 Specifications

-- 16.1 MP Exmor™ APS HD CMOS image sensor
+- Sensor: 16.1 MP Exmor™ APS HD CMOS image sensor

 - AF: Fast Hybrid AF (phase-detection AF/contrast-detection AF)